Church of the Holy Trinity

 The church's efforts to counteract God's wrath were expressed not only in a lifestyle that was as God-pleasing as possible, but also in magnificent buildings and the establishment of new religious orders such as the Franciscans or the Jesuits.
 In addition, the city authorities, sovereigns and pious citizens were also concerned about providing pastoral care for the workers and their families.

-One of these pious citizens was the doctor Paul Weinhart (1570 - 1648).
+One of these pious citizens was the doctor Paul Weinhart (1570 - 1648), who came to Innsbruck from Augsburg.
 During the plague epidemic that came to Innsbruck from the silver town of Schwaz in 1611, he was in charge as Contagationsarzt the plague college, which was in charge of the plague house in Kohlstatt, among other things.
-His wife had fallen victim to the plague.
-The arsenal had allowed the Kohlstatt to grow rapidly since Maximilian's time thanks to the labour force that was needed in this arsenal.
-The labourers and their families who had settled here lived in wooden barracks in cramped, unhygienic conditions, which exacerbated the spread of the disease.
-Doctors tried to control the epidemic with measures such as fumigation, increased hygiene and the popular bloodletting.
+His wife had become a victim of the plague.

-Weinhart decided not only to trust his knowledge, but also to entrust the welfare of the town to the plague saints Pirmin, Sebastian and Rochus.
-He made a vow to have a church built if only the plague would stop.
-At the urging of the later court physician Weinhart, who was held in high esteem by Maximilian III, and the city government, the sovereign decided to endow a church near the plague hospital on the outskirts of the city.
+The Zeughaus had allowed the Kohlstatt to grow quite rapidly since the time of Maximilian due to the labour force that was needed in this arsenal.
+The labourers and their families who had settled here lived in wooden barracks in cramped, unhygienic conditions, which exacerbated the spread of disease.
+The plague cemetery established in 1564 did nothing to improve the situation.
+In today's Weinhartstraße, Dr Weinhart had the existing Infirmary and hospital expand.
+However, he decided not only to trust his knowledge, but also to entrust the welfare of the town to the plague saints Pirmin, Sebastian and Rochus.
+Together with the chaplain of the hospital, Kaspar Melchior von Köstlan, he made a vow to have a church built if only the plague would stop.
+At the urging of the later court physician Weinhart, who was held in high esteem by Maximilian III, and the city government, the pious sovereign decided to endow a church near the plague hospital.
 The mixture of faith and science was not unusual at this time.

 Weinhart saw himself not only as a doctor, but also as a kind of pastor for those suffering from the plague.
 He was known as a charitable figure among the city's poor and enjoyed great popularity.
 At the same time, he was very well connected with the prince and the Jesuits.
 Weinhart was also highly regarded by his colleagues.
 The town doctor Halls wrote about his walks with Dr Weinhart: